How to Build a Zip Code Polygon Database

 Conclusion

-This article showed you how to define boundaries with postal codes using the example of France.
+This article showed you how to define boundaries with zip codes using the example of France.

-As you can see, even with only one simple country, building postal boundaries is not straightforward.
-You need a good source of geocoded data, gather information about the granularity of postal codes, find supporting administrative division boundaries, and deal with outliers and exceptions, including some this article didn’t cover, such as polygons without any geocoded point.
+As you can see, even with only one simple country, building zip code boundaries is not straightforward.
+You need a good source of geocoded data, gather information about the granularity of zip codes, find supporting administrative division boundaries, and deal with outliers and exceptions, including some this article didn’t cover, such as polygons without any geocoded point.

 So, if you need accurate and clean postal data at a large scale, you’ll benefit from acquiring it from a specialized team.
-At GeoPostcodes, we maintain a worldwide database of postal polygons based on hundreds of sources to spare you the hassle.
+At GeoPostcodes, we maintain a worldwide database of zip code polygons based on hundreds of sources to spare you the hassle.

 We’ve designed algorithms to deal with special cases such as outliers, enclaves, and stacked points to ensure perfectly aligned borders globally.
 We also offer simplified boundaries that are optimal for web visualization.
 And be warned: although simplification looks straightforward at first, it requires advanced techniques to prevent small polygons from disappearing and preserve perfectly aligned boundaries after simplification.